 In this case, the front yard averaging calculations are based on the two neighbouring properties to the north, 1385 and 1375 Sherlock Avenue.
 These front yards are both 29.90 feet respectively.
 The proposed front yard setback of 29.60 feet is measured to the face of the existing dwelling structure as well as to the face of the second storey addition.
 The addition will be in line with the existing main floor façade without any staggering or protrusions.
-It is of note that the existing building was built in 1958 prior to the enactment of the Zoning Bylaw in 1965.
-The existing dwelling setbacks are grandfathered as legal-non conforming.
+It is of note that the existing dwelling setbacks are grandfathered as legal-non conforming.
 However, any addition or renovation to the dwelling must meet the current Zoning Bylaw requirements.
 As the proposed second storey addition does not meet the 29.90 feet minimum setback requirement the applicant is requesting a 0.30 feet variance.